sivakumarmanoharan/se-challenge-payroll/README.md

 ### Upload Payroll Reports

 Upload a payroll CSV file using the POST API endpoint `/payroll-report`.
 On successful upload, the server returns a **201 Created** response.
 If you attempt to upload the same file again, the API responds with a **405 Method Not Allowed** error, indicating that the record already exists.
-If you attempt to upload a file, other than a CSV, then it would throw a **400 Bad Request** exception
+If you attempt to upload a file, other than a CSV, then it would throw a **400 Bad Request** exception.
+If you attempt a file that contains non-configured job groups, it will throw a **405 Method not allowed** exception stating that job group is not configured.

 ### Check Payroll Reports